ckumuran/ChessKidsDotCom/README.md

 ## Demo

-This is it running — board display, UCI handshake, depth 5 search on the King's Knight opening, and perft 4 counting 197,281 nodes in 1.2 seconds.
+The board renders after 1.e4 e5 Nf3, the UCI handshake completes, a depth-5 search recommends Nxe5, and perft 4 validates move generation with 197,281 nodes at 164K NPS.

 <div align="center">